-Animal Care & Welfare: Canine Confrontations
+Animal Health & Welfare: Canine Confrontations

 Rex got jumped at the beach a few weeks ago.
 As we arrived, I used the Chuck-it to throw his ball, and as Rex ran after his ball, from the far corner of the beach came a 150 pound un-neutered Mastiff.
 As Rex was bringing the ball back to me, the Mastiff approached Rex from behind and bit down on Rex’s head, leaving bleeding wounds in his neck and ear.

 Because there are so many possible scenarios when it comes to one dog attacking another, there are just as many advisable ways to respond.

 Staying calm is easier said than done, but don’t scream or create a shrill noise (like blowing a dog whistle) which just adds to the aggressive excitement.
 If you’re able, create a ‘shield’ between your dog and the aggressive dog- twirl the end of your leash to create a ‘windmill’ in front of your dog or use something like a bag or umbrella to shield your dog and break the other dog’s focus.
 You can step in front of your dog, and try to quietly steer your dog away, or you might need to add an assertive ‘No!’ or ‘Go Home!’ command.
 I talked to Sage, the Shelter Supervisor in the Animal Care Services Center in Ukiah, and she said one way to possibly prevent a dog attacking your dog is by using citronella spray, which is “harmless, but intimidating”.